De'Aruhuä Indigenous Chocolate

 De'aruhua the 'Guardians of the Forest'

-It is the De'Aruhuä that plant, prune and harvest the cocoa fruits from the wild trees of the Guiana Highlands forest, in the 1980s we began to propagate the wild cacao that grew around us.
+It is the De'Aruhuä men and women that plant, prune and harvest the cacao fruit from the wild trees of the Guiana Highlands forest, in the 1980s we began to propagate the wild cacao that grew around us.
 Today the cacao tree is planted as an agroforestry crop around the Huottüja (Piaroa) communities across our territory which help the De'Aruhuä (forest masters) to harvest, naturally ferment and sun-dry our cacao from more than 500 conucos.

-The De'Aruhuä website, trade name and trademark is developed, operated and projected legally by Globcal International represented with the Huottüja Foundation (in English) because the great majority of our business is expected to be in the United States and Europe.
+The De'Aruhuä website, trade name and trademarks are being developed, operated and projected legally by Globcal International represented together with the Huottüja Foundation (in English) because the great majority of our business is expected to be in the United States and Europe.
 Additionally De'Aruhuä maintains a blog and social media pages which are linked in this project to legally and transparently create project funding for the Huottuja People notwithstanding the government.

 De'Aruhuä Cacao (Cocoa) and soon De'Aruhuä Indigenous Chocolate are produced and will-be made and shipped directly by the Huottüja people of the native Piaroa territory located in Colombia and Venezuela.
-Products are qualified as "indigenous" and likewise items purchased directly from De'Aruhuä that are artisan, hand-crafted, or wild-grown (collected or foraged) products may include a supplemental certificate of authenticity from the Huottuja Foundation or Colombia's Indigenous Federation.
+Products are qualified as being of "indigenous origin" and likewise items purchased directly from De'Aruhuä that are artisan, hand-crafted, or wild-grown (collected or foraged) products may include a supplemental certificate of authenticity from the Huottuja Foundation or Colombia's Indigenous Federation.
 Products and services provided by the foundation are always tax-exempt and duty-free.
 Currently there is a project underway to create an indigenous Amerindian collective certification mark.

 De'Aruhuä Indigenous Chocolate ™ Company

 A Forest-to-Bar Factory Initiative

 The chocolate produced by the Huottüja (De'Aruhuä) will promote our traditional culture, customs, lifestyle, indigenous knowledge, spirituality, values and worldview as autonomous, independent and sovereign originaries.
 All of the chocolate produced by the cooperative factory will be sold directly to De'Aruhuä Chocolate consumers and distributors as a tax-exempt non-profit indigenous product for national and international distribution to the European Union and Canada.